doctorfree/nvim-lazyman/README.md

 The `lazyman` command can be used to install and initialize multiple Neovim configurations.
 For example, to install and initialize the LazyVim starter configuration execute the command `lazyman -l`.
-To install and initialize all supported Lazyman Neovim configuratons execute `lazyman -A`.
+To install and initialize all supported Lazyman Neovim configurations execute `lazyman -A`.
 To update a previously installed Lazyman Neovim configuration execute `lazyman -U -N <nvimdir>` or `lazyman -U -A` to update all configurations.